mgba-emu/gbdoc/index.md

 ### <a name="ppu-mode-2">Mode 2</a>

 Mode 2 occurs after HBlank and before HDraw.
 It is used to scan OAM to find which OBJs are active.
-During this time VRAM and OAM are locked.
+During this time OAM is locked.

 #### Timing characteristics
 Exact timing: 80 cycles (2 cycles per OAM entry)